Nuclear Explosion and Radiation Emergencies

 What to do after: Be Safe

-- Take a shower or wash with soap and water to remove fallout from any skin or hair that was not covered.
-If you cannot wash or shower, use a wipe or clean wet cloth to wipe any skin or hair that was not covered.
+- If you cannot shower, use a wipe or clean wet cloth to wipe your skin that was not covered by clothing.

 - Clean any pets that were outside after the fallout arrived.
 Gently brush your pet’s coat to remove any fallout particles and wash your pet with soap and water, if available.